equivalent/scrapbook2/archive/blogs/2016-08-22-aws-elasticbeanstalk-hooks.md

 ...or: How to run a script after Elastic Beanstalk deployment finishes.

-In this article we will have a look on [AWS ElasticBeanstalk](https://aws.amazon.com/elasticbeanstalk/) post/pre deployment configuration costum. and script running.
+In this article we will have a look on [AWS ElasticBeanstalk](https://aws.amazon.com/elasticbeanstalk/) post/pre deployment script running.

 I will assume you know how [`eb` CLI](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html) works, I assume you know how to use  `eb deploy` to do  the deployment